Algebra IV Euclidean spaces

 Euclidean spaces:

-scalar product, Cauchy-Schwarz, norm and Euclidean distance, triangular inequality, parallelogram equality, Pythagorean theorem.
+scalar product, Cauchy-Schwarz, Euclidean norm and distance, triangular inequality, parallelogram equality, Pythagorean theorem.
 Orthonormal basis.

 Determinant in an orthonormal basis and volume.
 Orientation.